hirosystems/ordhook/docs/how-to-guides/how-to-run-chainhook-as-a-service.md

 ---
-title: How to run chainhook as a service
+title: Run chainhook as a Service
 ---

 ## Run `chainhook` as a service for streaming new blocks